The Beginner’s Guide to Growing Microgreens

 Turn your window sill into a microgarden with our easy tips and tricks

-It might be the case that the only thought you give to the tiny green sprouts sometimes precariously topping your dish at a fine dining establishment is „How cute!“ But what exactly are these miniature little greens?
+It might be the case that the only thought you've given to microgreens, perhaps precariously topping your dish at a dining establishment, is "How cute!"
+But what exactly are these miniature little greens?

 As you can probably infer from the name, microgreens are really nothing other than small, edible vegetable greens that are harvested in the stage between sprout and full on baby green.
 Most often reserved for high-end restaurant kitchens, microgreens are actually perfect for growing at home and quite versatile.
 We’ll show you why these plants are tiny yet mighty, how to grow them at home, and the tastiest ways to use them.